portrai-io/CELLama/README.md

 ---

 ## License
-This project is licensed for non-commercial use only.
 For more information, see the `LICENSE` file included with the project.

 ---